PMBio/gptwosample/doc/src/source/tutorial.rst

  python gptwosample -v -p -t -c x

-but we do not want to account for confounders in this tutorial, leaving the data files to run on.
+but we do not want to account for confounders in this tutorial.

 The output of the script shall be in the subfolder ``./tutorial/``, so we add the output flag ``-o ./tutorial/``: